Skip to content

 African Traditional Religion in Biblical Perspective

-African Traditional Religion in Biblical Perspective explores the issues of the supreme being, divinities, ancestral spirits, witchcraft, and sorcery in the light of God's Word.
+African Traditional Religion in Biblical Perspective explores issues such as witchcraft, the supreme being, divinities, ancestral spirits, and sorcery in the light of God's Word.

-He taught at Scott Theological College, Kenya, and was Principal for eight years.
+He taught at Scott Theological College, Kenya, where he was principal for eight years.
 He was the Coordinator for the Theological Advisory Group (TAG), a research and renewal group of the Africa Inland Church, Kenya; the Director of the Institute for Church Renewal; and the editor of the Africa Journal of Evangelical Theology (AJET) for eight years.

-He is the author of several books including, Doing African Christian Theology in Biblical Perspective, Learning to Lead, The Making of a Christian Leader in Africa, and Passing it On: Lessons Learned in Life.
+He is the author of several books, including African Christian Theology Revisited, Learning to Lead: The Making of a Christian Leader in Africa, and Solving Corruption in the Church and Nation.

 Sign up for our newsletter